amitmmane/guestBook/README.md

 ### MySQL Configuration
 - Use `spring.datasource.username` and `spring.datasource.password` from `Application.properties` or change them as per to connect to MySQL
-- Execute the sql script from GuestBookDemo/sql/gbscript.sql
+- Execute the sql script from `GuestBookDemo/sql/gbscript.sql`

-## Storyboard
-- Please find `gbStoryboard` in documents/gbStoryboard.docx which has walkthrough of project and screenshots.